sjsoumil/Tutorials/financial-analyst/README.md

 - `<path-to-project>`: Path to this project folder

 2. **Enable the Server:**
-- In Claude Desktop MCP settings
+- In the Claude Desktop MCP settings
-- Toggle the button to connect to the financial-analyst server
+- Toggle the button to connect to the financial analyst server

 ## Usage